abinit/abinit/doc/developers/new_testsuite.md

 callback

 : This one require a bit of python coding since it will use a method of the structure it is defined in.
-Suppose with have a tag `!AtomSpeeds` associated to a class `AtomSpeeds` and to a document labeled `Atomic speeds` in the data tree.
+Suppose we have a tag `!AtomSpeeds` associated to a class `AtomSpeeds` and to a document labeled `Atomic speeds` in the data tree.
 The `AtomSpeeds` class have a method `not_going_anywhere` that checks that the atoms are not going to try to leave the box.
 We would like to